 Although Montana and Washington State are classed as mountain lion habitats, many areas of these states are entirely uninhabitable for these animals.

 Cougars can be found in Southern Montana, returning to the Missouri Breaks in the 1990s.
 Before this, they could generally be found in the Absaroka-Beartooth regions.

 In South Dakota, there is a population in the Black Hills.
 With a varied food source of elk and deer, the Black Hills make an excellent area for them.
 These animals are thought to have traveled from Wyoming, settling in South Dakota to breed.

 Nebraska is not a state that many people believe has a population of mountain lions, but there is a small number, with estimates of twenty to thirty adults.
 These can be found in the Pine Ridge region in northwestern Nebraska.

-There are also several breeding adults in the Cypress Hills Interprovincial Park on the Saskatchewan-Alberta border.
+Several breeding adults are in the Cypress Hills Interprovincial Park on the Saskatchewan-Alberta border.

 Cougars are shy animals and are generally not aggressive.
 However, they do sometimes attack humans.
 For more information on this and what to do if this does happen, I have written an article you can find here.

 Mountain lions have been spotted as far east as New York.
 However, these are believed, and some have been genetically tested to be from western populations.
 With most of these animals being males, it is unlikely that there would be any breeding pairs in these areas.